Arena-Rosnav/rosnav-rl/README.md

 intended to facilitate multiple reinforcement learning libraries for the application on learning-based navigation systems for mobile robots in ROS1.

 Rosnav-RL was initially developed for the [Arena-Rosnav](https://github.com/Arena-Rosnav/arena-rosnav) environment, which is a simulation platform for training and evaluating navigation systems.
-Though, the framework can be easily integrated into simulation environments.
+Though, the framework can be easily integrated into other simulation environments.

 <img width="50%" src="img/training_pipeline.png" />